twbs/bootstrap/site/content/docs/5.1/getting-started/javascript.md

 const myModalEl = document.getElementById('myModal')

 const modal = new bootstrap.Modal(myModalEl) // initialized with defaults
-const modal = new bootstrap.Modal(myModalEl, { keyboard: false }) // initialized with no keyboard
+const modal1 = new bootstrap.Modal(myModalEl, { keyboard: false }) // initialized with no keyboard
 ```

 If you'd like to get a particular plugin instance, each plugin exposes a `getInstance` method.
 In order to retrieve it directly from an element, do this: `bootstrap.Popover.getInstance(myPopoverEl)`.